segmentio/segment-docs/src/unified-profiles/create-sql-traits.md

 - [Contacts](#contacts)
 - [Leads](#leads)

-To create a query that selects a different field, replace the `a`, `c`, or `l` with a list of fields to selectively import.
+To selectively import columns, replace the `a*`, `c*`, or `l*` with a list of fields to selectively import.
+For example, if you wanted to only import the ID, NAME, and ADDRESS fields for your Accounts, you'd replace `a*` with  `a.ID, a.NAME, a.ADDRESS`.

 > success ""
 > Segment creates a default database table (`segment_flex_unify`) during the [Segment for Flex](/docs/unified-profiles/segment-for-flex/){:target="_blank”} setup process.